Carleton College: Campus buildings

 Several of Carleton's older buildings have been listed on the National Register of Historic Places (NRHP).
 Willis Hall, the first building on campus, was constructed from 1869 to 1872.
 Originally the hall contained the men's dormitory, classrooms, library, and chapel.
 The building was gutted by fire in 1879, after which it was entirely rebuilt within the existing stone shell.
 The original front of the building became the rear entrance with the construction of Severance Hall in 1928.
 As new buildings were constructed, various academic departments cycled through the building.
 Beginning in 1954, Willis served as the college student union, until it was replaced in 1979 by the Sayles-Hill Student Center, a converted gymnasium.
 Willis Hall now houses the Economics, Political Science, and Educational Studies offices.
-The college's clock bell tower and the main college flagpole, along with the radio tower for KRLX, are located on the roof.

 Goodsell Observatory, also on the NRHP, was constructed in 1887 and at the time was the largest observatory in the state of Minnesota.
 It was named for Charles Goodsell, who donated land for the campus.
-From the late 19th century to the end of the World War II, Goodsell Observatory kept the time for every major railroad west of the Mississippi River, including Northern Pacific Railway, the Great Northern Railway, the Chicago, Milwaukee, and St. Paul Railroad, and the St. Paul, Minneapolis and Manitoba Railway.
-Goodsell served as the headquarters of a state weather service from 1883 to 1886.
+From the late 19th century to the end of World War II, Goodsell Observatory kept the time for every major railroad west of the Mississippi River, including Northern Pacific Railway, the Great Northern Railway, the Chicago, Milwaukee, and St. Paul Railroad, and the St. Paul, Minneapolis and Manitoba Railway.

 Scoville Hall (originally Scoville Memorial Library), completed in 1896, is on the NRHP.
 Replaced in function by the Gould Library in the 1950s, Scoville was adapted for administrative space.

 Four nineteenth-century buildings have been demolished.
 Gridley Hall (1882) was the main women's dormitory for many years, and was torn down in 1967 for construction of the Music and Drama Center.
-Williams Hall (1880) was the college's first science building; it was demolished in 1961.
+Williams Hall (1880) was the college's first science building, and was demolished in 1961.
 Seccombe House (1880) was used for music instruction until 1914, and was located near the site of the current Skinner Chapel.
 The first observatory (1878) was replaced by Goodsell Observatory in 1887, and the old building was demolished in 1905 to make way for Laird Hall.

 Laird Hall was built for science classes in 1905; the classical-revival building now houses the English department and administrative offices, including the president's office.
 Sayles-Hill was built as the first school gymnasium in 1910, and converted to a student center in 1979.